-This week carefully consider: 1) How satisfied am I with my life?
-2) What choices have set me in this direction?
-3) Who can help me assess my current condition?
+This week carefully consider: 1) How do I measure success?
+2) What is motivating me to grow?
+3) Who encourages me to maximize my potential?

 Words of Wisdom: “The measurement of success is simply the ratio of talents used to talents received.”